MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-channel-tab.md

 ## Well done

 Congratulations!
-You have a Teams app with a channel tab for displaying content in channels and chats.
+You have a Teams app with a channel tab for displaying useful content in channels and chats.

 ## Learn more